Determining the value of your personal injury case can be tricky at best. A number of factors go into it, including the following:

 - Loss of your enjoyment of life as a result of these drastic changes

 Next you add your noneconomic damages figure to your economic damages figure and also add in your lost wages of salary.
-According to the lawyers at Cohen & Cohen, the resulting total represents the approximate value of your personal injury lawsuit.
+The resulting total represents the approximate value of your personal injury lawsuit.

 Keep in mind that both your economic damages and your lost wages damages should include a reasonable estimate of your future costs and losses, not just those you’ve already encountered.